 Chapter 11 vs. Chapter 7 Bankruptcy: What to Know

-If you’ve found yourself drowning in large amounts of debt, you are undoubtedly overwhelmed about how to get out of it.
+If you’ve found yourself drowning in large amounts of debt, you’re surely overwhelmed about how to get out of it.
 Bankruptcy is a federal legal protection that is in place to help individuals or businesses who can’t pay back their debts.

 We’ll explain and compare the pros and cons of two of the most common types — Chapter 11 and Chapter 7 bankruptcy — in an effort to help you determine if one of these may be the most appropriate step for your financial situation.